thi-ng/umbrella/README.md

 - S-expression parser & runtime (interpreter) infrastructure for custom DSL creation
 - WASM-based SIMD batch-processing of vector data
 - Pen-plotter (AxiDraw) toolchain & geometry conversions
-- Various interpolations, math helpers, automatic differentiation (Dual numbers)
+- Interpolations, math helpers, automatic differentiation (Dual numbers)
 - etc.

 Once more, **this project is NOT a framework**.
-There's no turn-key, one-size-fits-all approach and instead the overall design philosophy encourages a mix & match philosophy for various key aspects of application design (inside & outside the browser).
+There's no turn-key, one-size-fits-all approach and instead the overall design philosophy encourages a mix & match philosophy for key aspects of application design (inside & outside the browser).
 Customization points are provided wherever useful and usually only expect certain interfaces/type signatures rather than hard-coded concrete implementations.

 All packages:

 - are versioned independently
+- have auto-generated online documentation at [docs.thi.ng](https://docs.thi.ng)
 - built via [esbuild](https://esbuild.github.io/)<sup>(1)</sup> and tested via [bun.sh](https://bun.sh)
 - released via [thi.ng/monopub](https://github.com/thi-ng/monopub)
 - distributed as ESM modules (ES2022 syntax) with export maps, TypeScript typings & change logs
-- highly modular with largely only a single function / class (only closely related functions) per file to help w/ selective imports and tree shaking
+- highly modular with often only a single function / class (incl. closely related functions) per file to help w/ selective imports and tree shaking
 - provide re-exports of all their publics for full library imports
 - have either none or only `@thi.ng` internal runtime dependencies (w/ very few exceptions!
 All dependencies are listed in each package readme)
 - declare public interfaces, enums & types in an `api.ts` file
-- have auto-generated online documentation at [docs.thi.ng](https://docs.thi.ng)
 - licensed under [Apache Software License 2.0](#license)

 <sup>(1)</sup> since 2023-12-11, more info on [Mastodon](https://mastodon.thi.ng/@toxi/111561398967420903)